Drezus

 Drezus (drē-zəˈs; born Jeremiah Manitopyes; August 28, 1982) is Plains Cree rapper and activist based in Calgary, Alberta.
 Drezus' accomplishments in the field of music include awards for Best Music Video, Best Producer/Engineer, Best Rap/Hip Hop Album, and Indigenous Entertainer of the Year.
-These awards followed the success of his album, Indian Warpath, released in the summer of 2014.
+These awards followed the success of his album, Indian Summer, released in the summer of 2014.
 However, Manitopyes' life was not always filled with awards and recognition.
 Growing up as a First Nations person, he faced multiple jail stints and violence in his life.
 Manitopyes has found meaning in his music and is working to share it with those who will listen.

 Early life

 Jeremiah Manitopyes was born in Saskatoon, Saskatchewan on August 28, 1982.

 Music career

 Early career

-War Party, a successful Native hip-hop group from the 90s, found themselves very impressed with the young rappers work after he laid down a 20-minute freestyle for them.
+War Party, a successful Native hip-hop group from the 90s, found themselves very impressed with the young rapper's work after he laid down a 20-minute freestyle for them.
 One member of the group, Big Stomp, was especially impressed with the young rapper, pointing out the fact that Manitopyes was "a diamond in the rough."
 He was able to keep with the beat flawlessly and had no trouble flowing with the production.